 - intergorvernmental organisations

-While the SEEDIG community is mainly composed of stakeholders from South Eastern Europe and the neighbouring area, it is also open to stakeholders from beyond this region.
-Membership of the SEEDIG community is determined by voluntary participation in the designated public and open mailing list.
+While the SEEDIG community is mainly composed of stakeholders from South Eastern Europe and the neighbouring area (SEE), it is also open to stakeholders from beyond this region.
+Membership of the SEEDIG community is determined by voluntary participation in the designated public and open mailing list, and/or by participation in SEEDIG activities.

-As at February 2017, the community comprises 109 members from a total of 25 countries: 17 countries that could be considered as part of South Eastern Europe and the neighbouring area (90% of all members), and eight (8) countries from beyond this region (10% of all members).
+As at end July 2017, the dedicated mailing list comprises 137 members from a total of 25 countries: 17 countries that could be considered as part of South Eastern Europe and the neighbouring area (90% of all members), and eight (8) countries from beyond this region (10% of all members).

 All stakeholder groups are represented :